cosmos/ibc/spec/ics-020-fungible-token-transfer/README.md

 }
 ```

-`onAcknowledgePacket` is called by the relayer module when a packet sent by this module has been acknowledged.
+`onAcknowledgePacket` is called by the routing module when a packet sent by this module has been acknowledged.

 ```typescript
 function onAcknowledgePacket(